 Christmas Eve.
 Eight of the world's greatest assassins descend on Gotham at the behest of gangster Black Mask to take on the ultimate prey - the Batman.
 That's what we know about Batman: Arkham Origins so far, with more information coming in the next few weeks.
-But what do we
+But what do we want?

 Better, But Not Too Much Bigger

 One of the best things about Arkham was its use of space to create a world that felt cramped rather than intimate.
 It made Arkham feel like a real place, despite its often silly interior architecture, with the narrative progression of the main plot conveyed as much by its effect on the world as anything else.
 Simply running the player through the same area five or six times is rarely anything to praise.
 When the ante is constantly being raised by everything from snipers to Titan-infused plant monsters to seeing Joker slowly build... something... though, revisiting old areas gets interesting.

 By contrast, Arkham City did develop over the course of the story, but nowhere near as dramatically - something not helped by having Batman spend most of his time swooping over it rather than getting a flavour for the place at ground level.
 Gotham City is supposedly twice as big as Arkham City was, which could be cool, but could also very easily lead to just blurring through the streets without taking in the details.
 Of course, there are other ways to encourage players to stop and smell the roses, then beat up Poison Ivy before she can rob a bank with them.
 Whatever the method though, we really should know this slice of Gotham City by the end, not just vaguely remember some pretty streets.

 Show, Don't Tell...
 Or Expect Not To Have To